joshling1919/learn-in-public/readme.md

 thoughts being out in the open.
 Otherwise, if I keep waiting for thoughts to become structured, then I'll likely end up not writing/publishing anything.

-To start off in a bite-sized approach.
+To start off with a bite-sized approach.
 It might just be that any time I hit a bug, I start a new post and document the process for debugging.
 This post would
 include: